Haknazarkz/winner/Winner-DML-data-load.md

-To load the data into our created tables, we used the batch loading method using dBeaver for SQL Developer
+# To load the data into our created tables, we used the batch loading method using dBeaver for SQL Developer.

 **1. Move the mouse over our tables and click the right button then select the import data**